microsoft/pxt-adafruit/docs/projects/banana-keyboard-challenges.md

 # banana keyboard blocks challenges

-control images with variables.

-## Before we get started

-Control images with variables.

 Have you ever tried to making beat box sounds?
 Let's try making a beatbox with code!

 We will register an event handler on the fruit that will execute when two things occur: first, the alligator clip attaches to GND and the other side of the alligator clip is inserted into a banana.
 Let's start by adding a variable where you can store data.
 Then rename the variable to "sound".
 Then set the value of the variable to the note block `A` from the Music drawer.
 Modify your code so that your code looks like this.